 Snowmobiling is an outdoor adventure sport with an element of inherent risk, and it is possible to be injured.
 Is it dangerous?
 No, but no reputable outfitter should tell you it is absolutely safe.
 The uncontrolled and sometimes unpredictable elements of the backcountry are part of the thrill.
 The terrain variability is a factor, but, statistically, you are more likely to be injured playing basketball.
 An experienced outfitter familiar with the varying conditions likely to be encountered can greatly minimize risks.
 The use of alcohol or illegal drugs before or during a trip is both illegal and forbidden.
 Anyone under the influence will be removed from a trip without refund.

 Wear your ski and snowboard clothing or winter weather clothing to keep you warm.
-We recommend sturdy shoes (boots), gloves, and warm layers.
-Ice Pirates provides complimentary helmets and goggles, that are thoroughly disinfected between each use.
-Due to COVID-19 precautions we are no longer offering guest gear such as: goggles, snow pants, jackets, boots and gloves.
-Goggles and gloves will be available for purchase on site.
-Ice Pirates encourages you to bring your own water and snacks on the trail.
+We recommend snow pants, jackets, boots, gloves and warm layers.
+Colorado Pirate Adventures provides complimentary helmets that are thoroughly disinfected between each use.
+Goggles are required and will be available for purchase on-site.
+Colorado Pirate Adventures encourages you to bring your own goggles, water and snacks on the trail.
 Sunscreen is recommended.

-Riding with Ice Pirates is easy and it does not require previous experience.
+Riding with Colorado Pirate Adventures is easy and it does not require previous experience.
 The weight limit per snowmobile is 400 lbs.
 If you arrive at our location with a double sled booked and you exceed the weight limit then you will be automatically switched and charged for two single sleds.
 To operate your own snowmobile you must be sixteen with a valid drivers license; you must be eighteen to be a driver with a passenger.
-Ice Pirates requires all riders to be at least 4 years old.
+Colorado Pirate Adventures requires all riders to be at least 4 years old.
 Otherwise, those who are young at heart are welcome!

 Use your common sense or that of your physician.
 Snowmobiling is not recommended for persons with serious medical conditions exacerbated by altitude changes.
 Pregnant women are not allowed to go snowmobiling.
 We are able to accommodate most differently abled people.
 If you have specific concerns please let us know and our office staff will be glad to help you determine a suitable trip.
 Failure to disclose serious conditions on your release waiver and to a staff member can result in injury or death.
 Bring any required medications with you and your guide will safely store them for you during your trip if you cannot.